ayrshare/social-media-api/README.md

 ### Upload Media

 Upload and store a new image.
 Returns a URL referencing the image.
 Can be used in "image_url" in "post".
+See the [media endpoint](https://docs.ayrshare.com/rest-api/endpoints/media) for more details.

 ``` javascript
 const uploadResponse = await social.upload({